The iPhone X’s iOS 13.2.2 update has the potential to help, or hurt, your device’s performance.

-If you do decide to install iOS 13.1.2, note that it’s a small download if your device is currently running iOS 13.1.1.
+If you do decide to install iOS 13.2.2, note that it’s a pretty small download if your device is currently running iOS 13.2.

 If you’re running an older version of iOS, your download and change log will be much larger.
-That’s because the features and fixes from the updates you skipped are baked into your iOS 13.1.2 update.
+That’s because the features and fixes from the updates you skipped are baked into your device’s firmware.

 We’ll take you through the problems, your downgrade options, the most important features, the jailbreak situation, and the update’s performance.

-We've been using the iOS 13.1.2 update on the iPhone X for several days and the update is performing pretty well right now.
+We've been using the iOS 13.2.2 update on the iPhone X for several days and the update is performing pretty well.

 While the operating system feels pretty fast overall, we've seen occasional lag when using the keyboard and when pulling up our Notifications.
-It's a little bit concerning given the age of the device, but at this point we'll chalk it up to growing pains.
+The device also occasionally gets stuck in landscape mode.
+The latter is an issue we've seen on various versions of iOS.

 We haven't experienced any abnormal battery drain.
 We're still able to pull down a full day of use when using a mix of Wi-Fi and LTE.